estnltk/estnltk/docs/tutorials/text.rst

 Document creation date
 ----------------------

-Relatime temporal expressions often depend on document creation date, which can be supplied as ``creation_date`` parameter.
+Relative temporal expressions often depend on document creation date, which can be supplied as ``creation_date`` parameter.
 If no ``creation_date`` argument is passed, it is set as the date the code is run (June 8 2015 in the example)::

     from estnltk import Text